NPTE-PTA

 Symptoms (six P’s)

-Pain to lower leg
+Pain in the lower leg

-Palpable tenderness to lower leg
+Palpable tenderness in the lower leg

-Pallor to lower leg
+Pallor to the lower leg

-Pulselessness to dorsal pedal artery
+Pulselessness in the dorsal pedal artery

 Diagnosis